 Marketing campaigns have become highly personalized.
-In leveraging aggregate and individual data, they create cultural moments that users eagerly anticipate.
-Spotify creates contextualized campaigns using troves of data in a personalized and GDPR compliant manner.
+Leveraging aggregate and individual data, they create cultural moments that users eagerly anticipate.
+Spotify creates contextualized campaigns using troves of data in a personalized and GDPR-compliant manner.
 Data-backed marketing campaigns have short lead times and require tight partnerships between engineering, product, and marketing to capture the current cultural zeitgeist.

 Spotify has a deep understanding of user’s preferences.
 While creating Wrapped, the engineering team processed dozens of petabytes of data, producing multitudes of individual insights for each consumer and artist.
 The team created a flexible data architecture to shorten the feedback loop by minimizing the amount of data that needed to be reprocessed in each iteration.
 The team walked through the user journey to determine which tradeoffs to make to enable experimentation while balancing ever changing priorities.

-- Understand the holistic use case starting with the customer
+- Understanding the holistic use case, starting with the customer

-- Reconcile architectural constraints with a strong bias towards launching
+- Reconciling architectural constraints with a strong bias toward launching

-- Properly communicate with stakeholders on privacy and security
+- Properly communicating with stakeholders on privacy and security

-Leah Xu is a software engineer at Spotify, where she works on analytics for marketers, real time streaming infrastructure, and Spotify Wrapped.
-Leah previously worked at Bridgewater and Nest on data infrastructure and secure deployments in the cloud.
+Leah Xu is a software engineer at Spotify, where she works on analytics for marketers, real-time streaming infrastructure, and Spotify Wrapped.
+Previously, Leah worked on data infrastructure and secure deployments in the cloud at Bridgewater and Nest.